Orion’s SkyQuest Series

 Venus is covered in clouds so you can’t see much in detail but you can see phases.
 Venus goes through phases similar to the moon.

 Some of the large nebulae also require a very wide field of view.
 So, be sure to plan to take advantage of the XT8i’s 2” focuser.
-Add a least one and preferably two 2” wide view eyepieces to your set.
+Add at least one and preferably two 2” wide-view eyepieces to your set.
 I have a 38 mm and a 20 mm 2” wide view and I use them a lot.

-The XT8i is great a splitting double stars which appear to be a single star but are actually two stars that are very close together.
+The XT8i is great for splitting double stars, which appear to be a single star but are actually two stars that are very close together.
 If you use a zoom eyepiece, as I do, you can actually watch them split.
-Some good examples are Albireo, Mizar, and Alcor which are easy low power doubles.
+Some good examples are Albireo, Mizar, and Alcor, which are easy low-power doubles.
 Even with the 25 mm and 10 mm eyepieces that come with the XT8i, you can split a lot of doubles.
-If you add the 2X Barlow I mentioned earlier you can split the Double Double in Lyra, near the bright star Vega, which requires over 200X to get a clean split.
+If you add a 2X Barlow, you can split the Double Double in Lyra, near the bright star Vega, which requires over 200X to get a clean split.

 And don’t overlook the Moon.
 I have observed the Moon at over 400X with the XT8i on a really clear night.
 I like to visit the Apollo landing sites.
 I study large craters and mountains on the moon, some of which extend out into space along the edge.
 There is still so much to enjoy on the Moon and the XT8i has done a great job of showing me the sights.